mrznur/Hero.io/README.md

 # Productivity Master

 Productivity Master is a modern app-store inspired web platform for discovering, installing, and managing the best productivity apps.
-Browse 45 curated tools across categories like task management, note-taking, time tracking, and team collaboration — all in one place.
+Browse many curated tools across categories like task management, note-taking, time tracking, and team collaboration — all in one place.

 ## Technologies